 A key fob is usually open to wear and tear due to frequent usage.
 Hence, disassembling and changing the battery might loosen internal connections and make them malfunction.

-Subaru key fob not working after the battery change might add to the complexities of the situation.
+If your Subaru key fob not working after battery change, there might be some serious issues creating the problem and adding to the complexities of the situation.

 If you don’t get the solution, always call a locksmith or a technician to help you solve your problem.